Restricted volumes and divisorial Zariski decompositions: Introduction

-Here the non-K\"ahler locus is analytic counter part of the augmented base locus.
-When $\A$ is the Chern class of some divisor $D$, the non-K\"ahler locus $E_{nK}(\A)$ coincides with the augmented base locus $\mathbb{B}_{+}(D)$.
-For this extended definition, the properties of usual restricted volumes hold.
+Here the non-K\"ahler locus is an analytic counterpart of the augmented base locus (see \cite[Definition 3.14]{Bou04} for the precise definition of the non-K\"ahler locus).
+When $\A$ is the first Chern class of some divisor $D$, the non-K\"ahler locus $E_{nK}(\A)$ coincides with the augmented base locus $\mathbb{B}_{+}(D)$.
+For this extended definition, the properties of the usual restricted volume hold.
 For example, the continuity, log concavity, Fujita's approximations and so on (see subsection 4.2).
-Moreover the analogue of Theorem 1.1 holds for this extended definition as follows.
-The principle of the proof is essentially same as Theorem 1.1.
-The proof gives another proof of Theorem 1.1 by using analytic methods (see subsection 4.3). \begin{theo} Let $\A$ be a big class in $H^{1,1}(X, \RR)$.
-Then the following two conditions are equivalent.
+Moreover, an analogue of Theorem \ref{ main} holds for the extended definition as follows.
+The proof gives another proof of Theorem \ref{ main} by using analytic methods (see subsection 4.3). \begin{theo} Let $\A$ be a big class in $H^{1,1}(X, \RR)$ on a smooth projective variety $X$.
+Then the following conditions are equivalent.

 $(1)$ $\A$ admits a Zariski decomposition.